kamilburda/gimp-export-layers/docs/sections/Customizing-Export.md

 Check the "Visible" constraint (or add one if not already).

+**I want to export only visible layers, including those that have invisible parent layer groups.**

+1. Check the "Visible" constraint (or add one if not already).
+2. Edit the "Visible" constraint (hover over the constraint and click on the pen and paper icon).
+In the dialog, click on `More options` and then uncheck `Also apply to parent folders`.

 **I don't want to preserve folder hierarchy when exporting layers.**

 Add the "Ignore folder structure" procedure.